 KDP offers two publishing formats: paperback and Kindle ebook.

-For print-on-demand, Amazon charge a printing cost that's tied with your page count, the country the book is sold and whether the interior is in colour or black and white.
+For print-on-demand, Amazon charges a printing cost that's tied with your page count, the country the book is sold and whether the interior is in colour or black and white.

 The cost can vary, but to give you an idea we’ve tried to put some example costs together.
 In the UK, for an average novel size of 300 pages, the fixed cost is £0.70.
 Per page cost is £0.01 for black/white.
 So, the formula now reads: